 Greenwich Mean Time – How to ‘Officially’ Stand in Two Times Zones for Free

-For budget travellers and the more frugal amongst us there is a very small section of shiny bronze line goodness you can stand on and pose for free.
-It’s behind a black iron gate just next to the enclosed area where the longer line is.
+For budget travellers and the more frugal amongst us, there is a very small section of shiny bronze line goodness you can stand on and pose for free.
+It’s behind a black iron gate just next to the enclosed area where the long line is.

-How Much Does it Cost to Visit the Official Greenwich Meridian Line?
+How Much Does it Cost to Visit the Greenwich Meridian Line?

-The pleasure of the bigger, more official option comes at a price of £10, which also includes people jumping in your grave as soon as you move, so be quick as you potentially only get one shot.
+The pleasure of the bigger, more official Greenwich Meridian Line option comes at a price of £10, which also includes people jumping in your grave as soon as you move an inch, so be quick as you potentially only get one shot.